 - Register for the SAT or ACT.

 - Seek employment to help meet college expenses and provide work experience, attend a college summer program or perform community service.

-- Talk with parents about finances.
+- Talk with parent about finances.

-- Begin working on college application essays.
+- Begin working on college application essay.

 - Complete Naviance resume.